 I wore a pair of tall leather boots, but I was still careful to watch where I stepped as I traipsed through the bushes into the backyard of the colonial mansion of François Duvalier, the man known as Papa Doc.
 Apparently there were deadly snakes and poisonous spiders in this small island nation, and I was naively more terrified of both these dangers than I was of Papa Doc’s army of zombies.

 I’d told Jack that I was not an assassin, but when Dr. Karnstein had explained the entirety of the situation, I felt that an exception might be in order.
-The female scientist wanted Duvalier gone because he had been speaking out against her research, turning the locals against her.
-She feared for her research, but she also feared for her life.
+Thescientist wanted Duvalier gone because he had been speaking out against her research, turning the locals against her.
+She feared for her workwork, but she also feared for her life.
 If Papa Doc gave the word, she would be dead within the day.

-But the situation was more complicated still than that.
+But the situation was still more complicated than that.

 These zombies of Papa Doc’s were not under his control, as he claimed they were.
 And they were not the usual sort of zombies, if such a thing exists.
 They were not created by the methods traditionally used by bokors.
 They were the product of a virus.

-I didn’t know what the virus was called, then, but I believe I do now.
 Dr. Karnstein had been studying a virus that kills its victims quickly, causing them to rise after death.
-It was Lazarus, I am sure of it now, the same virus that plagues our city as we speak.
+It was called Lazarus, I heardheard her say, andsayand the virus would be a plague on our city.
 Its victims would revive after death, and given to cannibalistic urges, would viciously attack any living thing that crossed their path, including their own loved ones.
 Even after they’d begun to rot, they would continue walking, hungry for living flesh.

 A sample of the disease had been stolen from Dr. Karnstein’s laboratory.
 The evidence pointed to Papa Doc.
 I was to steal it back.
 And when my work was done, I was supposed to make certain that Papa Doc would never be able to steal it again.